Sumo Growth Study: How Slack Generates 100,000,000 Website Visitors Per Month

 But of all the review websites listed above, G2 Crowd is the most interesting (and we’ll tell you how you can make it work for you in just a second).

-Slack are absolutely dominating on G2 Crowd.
-Of the 10,000 products reviewed on the platform, Slack have the highest number of reviews (4,043 reviews in total!).
+Slack is absolutely dominating on G2 Crowd.
+Of the 10,000 products reviewed on the platform, Slack has the highest number of reviews.
+(4,043 reviews in total!)

 I got in touch with Godard Abel, co-founder and executive chairman of G2 Crowd, to get some more intel.

 When I asked him why 4,043 people chose to put their Slack reviews on G2 Crowd and not some other random review platform, this is what he had to say:

 And as Godard explains, Slack has seen some BIG payoffs by ranking so highly in G2 Crowd:

 Obviously, that’s a lot of new visitors checking out Slack’s positive reviews.
 Some may be current customers coming to join in on the conversation.
 But plenty of others will be brand new prospects browsing reviews before making their purchase.